Categories

 I realize that this stands against ethnography, as discussed by Ingold, but that’s the point exactly.
 I’m not bothered by this because I am under no illusion that such approach, what is dubbed as ethnography, could ever work, at least not the way it is typically presented as inclusive, seeking to go beyond one’s own point of view, to understand the points of views of others.
 To be fair, it’s not that ethnography itself, that is to say writing about people, depicting their lives, is, itself, useless.
 It’s rather that, as expressed by Hammersley (10), it should not be considered the gold standard of social research, the only legitimate approach.
 It certainly has its strengths but it also has its weaknesses.
 I don’t know about others but I keep being told how great it is, what its strengths are, while the weaknesses hardly ever get mentioned.

 I guess it’s time to return to the article by Szabó and Troyer.
 Do they manage to escape the issues pertaining to ethnography discussed in this essay?
 Well, in my opinion, no, they don’t.
 Why?
 Well, for starters, ethnography is presented as avenue for investigating the ‘emic’ understandings.
 The problem with this is that it ignores the central issue of temporal distortion brought up by Ingold.
 To be more specific, as expressed by Ingold (386) in his earlier article, the problem is that what is, the encounter under investigation, only comes to being under the condition of what will follow, the report.
 It’s worth emphasizing that, the way I’d put it, this is not about an actual report but about the desire to report that creates the time warp.
 In other words, the encounters only come about because of that desire.
 To put it bluntly, in summary, this is a matter of a false premise (proton pseudos), which, despite the sound intermediate reasoning, ends up yielding false conclusions.
 Now, of course, you can object to that, that it isn’t a false premise, feel free to do that, but do address the premise, explain how it is that there’s there isn’t this time warp involved.
 Also, as discussed by Deleuze, with Parnet, encounters are something that happen, by chance.
 You can’t create an encounter.
 You can only be on the lookout for them but even then you can’t make them happen.
-Being on the lookout is aimless, very open ended, haphazard, and thus hardly conductive for research.
+Being on the lookout is aimless, very open ended, haphazard, and thus hardly conducive to research.
 That’s life for you.

 There’s also the topic relevant issue of what are the sense of limits (the sense of reality) of those whose perspective we are invited to take into account, as opposed to the expert view of the researcher.
 James Duncan addresses this issue in his book chapter ‘The Social Construction of Unreality: An Interactionist Approach to the Tourist’s Cognition of Environment’.
 He (280) calls it naive humanism to even propose that we can somehow access the experiences of others and states that it makes no difference how hard we try.
 Now, I reckon that may seem a bit dismissive.
 So, to be more productive, he (280) rephrases the central issue: